zack-bitcoin/amoveo/docs/why_I_left.md

 Immediately after the awful experience, Aeternity's owner and three other employees get together to pressure me into signing a contract where I would agree to not talk about what happened to me.
 They tell me I wont get paid unless I sign.
-The contract says "Zack agrees that all of his work is worth $X, and that Aeternity owes him nothing more". and "Zack agrees to never say anything about Aeternity, or else Aeternity can sue him for damages."
+The contract says "Zack agrees that all of his work is worth $300 000, and that Aeternity owes him nothing more". and "Zack agrees to never say anything about Aeternity, or else Aeternity can sue him for damages."
 I have not signed.

 It is very hard for me to program while in a state of fear.
 I cannot work with people who make me feel this way.